writing-a-rap-chorus

 • Transitional bridges – Adding a pre-chorus bridge is another functional chorus writing technique.
 Remove a couple of blocks before the chorus to create a lyrical gap that sets up a change.
 Basically, you can use phrases twice as long or short to signify that something different is fast approaching.

 For advanced chorus writing, it is important to be a little more colorful and creative.
 Using phases or words that assume new meanings with each repetition in the next chorus will add finesse to the lyrics.
+You should also know when the song requires a chorus and which structure will suite it.
+Some verses will lead you to a short refrain hook while others assume an AABA structure that calls for a bridge.
+Going through the whole song will help you in identifying the right chorus.

 !WAIT!
 Check Out